 I find this to be problematic because everything about it is wrong.
 You should never date someone of a certain race because you feel exhausted by the antics of men of another race.
 It’s not fair to the Black woman, the White dude or Black men.
 There are plenty of good Black men out there.
 For real.
 Men in my family, my circle of friends and past loves attest to that.
 If you’re running into Black dudes who are not worth a quarter, their behavior is not some genetic issue related to their ethnic background, they just aren’t the guys for you, for any number of other reasons.

-I am a thin, Harlem residing, Detroit born, master’s degree-having, 34-year old, divorced Black woman whose passport is on pimpin.
-When friends say that I’m the “type” White guys like, they are mostly referring to my small frame, education and breadth of travel.
+I am a thin, Harlem-residing, Detroit-born, master’s degree-having 34-year-old divorced Black woman whose passport is on pimpin’.
+When friends say I’m the “type” White guys like, they are mostly referring to my small frame, education and breadth of travel.
 However, I am not a White boy whisperer.
 There is nothing about me that makes me a “safe” Black chick for White guys to holler at.
-The reality is that I have a very active social life in a diverse city and I often find myself in rooms filled with men of various racial, ethnic and nationality backgrounds.
+The reality is that I have a very active social life in a diverse city, and I often find myself in rooms filled with men of various racial, ethnic and nationality backgrounds.
 My dating roster reflects those social encounters.

 Most of my girlfriends who talk about being sick of Black guys, are not being completely serious.
-They aren’t about to abandon Black men (I haven’t either).
+They aren’t about to abandon Black men (I haven’t, either).
 They are just considering dipping their toes into something new.
-However, stretching into interracial relationship territory is not something to do as an “I hate you so much right now” type of performance art experiment towards Black men.
+But stretching into interracial relationship territory is not something to do as an “I hate you so much right now” type of performance art experiment toward Black men.
 Also, despite the insane and very wrong chatter that only Black men are attracted to Black women, attention from non-Black men is not some kind of extra validation of a Black woman’s beauty.

 Black women are beautiful, period.
 There is no need for outside validation.
-I have never felt special for the simple fact of having White guys attempt to court me.
+I have never felt special because of the simple fact of having White guys attempt to court me.
 Of course men want to date me.
 Why not?
 Pfft!